 Part 1: Flood Risk and Site Profile

-In the first of a three part blog series, we examine the various site conditions that developers may face as they evaluate sites for the inclusion of SuDS schemes through specific planning conditions.
+In the first of a three part blog series on SuDS on site, we examine the various site conditions that developers may face as they evaluate sites for the inclusion of SuDS through specific planning conditions.

 This time, we look at flood risk sites and additional constraints on slope profile.
 The following is a general guide taking information published by a number of Local Authorities including Kent, West Sussex and Hampshire as exemplar guidance.

 Planning responses will be highly specific to the site, drainage and scheme requirements of each Local Authority, supported by their Lead Local Flood Authority.

 Floodplains are there for a reason: to absorb and dissipate the impact of flooding by rivers or tides.
 They are natural features and are the best at doing the job, which is why development and hard features in flood zone 3b (the functional floodplain) are largely refused.

 It should be noted that the Environment Agency flood zones for planning only consider main rivers.
 There may be active flood plains for smaller water courses which can be picked up from other sources, such as surface water flood risk maps.

 Surface water runoff cannot be stored in locations that are likely to be inundated on a regular basis by the adjacent river.
 However, this doesn’t mean that SuDS aren’t allowed, as they can still cater for normal rainfall events when the river is not in flood.

 Given the likely high groundwater table and vulnerability to erosion, SuDS on site should be designed in these areas in the following ways: